Ensuring Crew and Cargo Safety with Maritime Single Window

 More than 200 marine and shipping accidents occur annually, and at least 30-40 crew members sustain injuries and fatal incidents.
 In addition, cargo theft is becoming prevalent, with US and Canada reporting around 20 per cent increase in thefts and supply chain risks in 2022.
 The industry and the regulators have long introduced new rules and mandates to tackle this situation.
 However, the number keeps increasing gradually, and all Maritime stakeholders are at constant risk.
 At a high level, the International Maritime Organization (IMO) introduced fresh amendments to the existing FAL mandate and the same stresses upon ensuring crew and Cargo safety for a seamless operational flow.

-The mandate emphasizes designating Port and ship crew as key workers irrespective of their nationality in that region.
+The mandate emphasises designating Port and ship crew as key workers irrespective of their nationality in that region.
 All crew and cargo information will be declared before they arrive at the destination Port.
 Doing so will thwart any delay in treating the injured crew members, and the casualties will eventually get reduced.
 Regarding Cargo safety, vessels are mandated to declare the contents of the vessel before their departure at the source Port.

 Role of Maritime Single Window in ensuring Crew and Cargo Safety